Skip to main content

 São Paulo is a year-round destination — as a predominantly urban city without beach access, it lacks the seasonal peaks that define Rio or coastal Brazil.
 Business, culture, and gastronomy drive visitors here throughout the year, and the city's extraordinary restaurant, museum, and nightlife scene operates with equal intensity in every season.

-Best Season to Visit (March–May and August–October)
+Best Time to Visit Sao Paulo: Best Season (March–May and August–October)

-Low Season (June–July)
+Low Season (June–July) in São Paulo

-Weather Overview
+Weather Overview and Rainy Season

-Key Events
+Key Events and New Year's Eve

 AmericasBrazilSão PauloCity Break